By Megan Hughes, M.A., CCC-SLP

-Once accuracy of reading words are apparent, we then concentrate on improving the rate and fluency of reading.
+Once the accuracy of reading words is apparent, we then concentrate on improving the rate and fluency of reading.
 Unlike many other tutoring programs, we make sure the student has grasped all phonics rules and knows a large number of sight words while also focusing on reading rate.

 Research-proven programs that we utilize are: Visualizing and Verbalizing (reading comprehension), Seeing Stars (reading/decoding), Barton (reading/decoding), and many more.

 Research-proven strategies that we use for our math program cannot be found anywhere in the area, and they work!!
 We coach students on important visualizing strategies to help them to retain information and memorize math facts easily.
 When students do not have the basic facts of addition, subtraction, multiplication, and division mastered, their math problem-solving abilities suffer.
 We want students to be able to recall answers quickly and easily.
 They can’t rely on counting on their fingers forever, so why not learn these skills right now?